forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > ### Opinion on the Conflict
 > The subjective opinion/judgement is:
 > * Serious violations of human rights occur in most wars.
 This invasion is no exception: The human rights of the people of the Ukraine are seriously violated. *War should never happen.*
 > * The invasion is *not* in agreement with international laws regarding interactions between states.
-Yes, other military conflicts (including military conflicts in 90s and 00s) were started with violations of international laws too but one break does not justify another break.
+That other military conflicts (including military conflicts in 90s and 00s) were started with violations of international laws does not justify another break.
 Tensions between Russia and the NATO/EU are acknowledged but these are *not* seen as a justification for an invasion/a military confrontation/a war. // Possibly it once was considered by the Russian government that limited military actions could be enough to force a government change in Kiev.
 Such a forceful externally induced government is also not considered legal by article 2 paragraph 4 of the [UN Charter](#un-charter).
-> * Brutality including bombing of specified civilian areas or if civilians are hindered escaping is considered heartless. // So fare *no* systematic targeting of civilians seems to occur.
+> * Brutality including bombing of specified civilian areas or hospitals or if civilians are hindered escaping is considered heartless. // So fare *no* systematic targeting of civilians seems to occur.
 Tough civilians got hit on many occasions.
 Each hit and death has its own history and people associated and thus is a tragedy on its own.
 >
 > For the main text, the conflict is taken as given and the focus is on pathways to peace that work/are acceptable for all sides for that reason mostly a neutral/least common viewpoint is (tried to be) taken.